 For more detailed steps on adding a block, visit Adding blocks.

 After adding your Promoted Block, finish the post, then click Save or Save & Publish.

 Preview your Blog Page by clicking the arrow in the top-left corner.

 The way the Promoted Block displays depends on the template, but all templates will present posts with Promoted Blocks differently than posts without.

 Here's an example of a Promoted Block in Avenue:

 If you don't like how Promoted Blocks look on your site, you can disable them.

-In the Home Menu, click Design, and then click Advanced.
+- In the Home Menu, click Design, then click Template Settings.

 - Check Disable Promoted Blocks.